 It’s a privilege to travel.
 Saying this doesn’t undermine the sacrifice or hard work that one may make to go someplace but it does acknowledge that not everyone has this luxury/right.
 Money is important and can help make a big difference based on how it’s spent.
 I love supporting local businesses and also seek out places that have a greater social mission.
 And also choose to support places that are ethical/humane ~ so no elephant riding or tiger palaces and so forth for me.

 And remember that there are many instances where benefits outweighs the costs.
 For me, it was clear that the spontaneity and flexibility that not having plans afforded me was better than saving money by booking things ahead.
-And I often ended up changing the few plans I made and then it was more expensive that way!
+And I often ended up changing the few plans I had made beforehand which ended up being more expensive in the long run!

 And I think the adage about the best money is spent on experiences holds true.
 Yes my hot air balloon rides were expensive but I will always remember those magical sunrises.